dozn/CrackWatchDiscordBot/README.md

 # Getting Your Very Own Bot Token
 1) Create a new application at https://discord.com/developers/applications
-2) From the menu on the left, click on "Bot"
+2) From the Menu on the left, click on "Bot"
 3) Click on "Add Bot"
 4) Click on "Click to Reveal Token"